 Being a Christian in college is the #lestruggle.
 Why?
-Because if you’re a Christian in college your stuck or torn between being faithful to God, the teachings and upbringings of your parents, and discovering who you are and where you fit in the world.
-Well you’d be surprised to hear me say, you’re suppose to be going through those kinds of trials.
+Because if you’re a Christian in college you’re torn between being faithful to God, the teachings and upbringings of your parents, and discovering who you are and where you fit in the world.
+Well, you’d be surprised to hear me say, you’re supposed to be going through those kinds of trials.
 You’re young, in your late teens and early twenties, many of you have never been away from home, many of you are out of state, many of you are scared, lost, and already confused.
-Some of you are in long term relationships, some of you have zero relationships with your family or friends, but you know what I been through it, And I have three tips for “Being a Christian in College,” and how these tips can hopefully make life a little bit easier, and your college experience more enjoyable.
+Some of you are in long-term relationships, some of you have zero relations with your family or friends, but you know what I been through it, And I have three tips for “Being a Christian in College,” and how these tips can hopefully make life a little bit easier, and your college experience more enjoyable.

 You Don’t Have to Earn Anyone’s Love

 Let us begin.
-Many of you have went to college or roomed with your friends from high school or people you already know.
+Many of you have gone to college or roomed with your friends from high school or people you already know.
 Although you’re a Christian many of your friends are not.
 And sometimes these friends will peer pressure us to do things against our Christian beliefs.
-Yes, peer pressure is a thing, and in those tension filled moments it shows us who we really are as people, and helps us realize if our friends are really looking out for us.
-For example, going to a party and drinking an alcoholic drink or spiked beverage,or taking puffs of weed just for “fun,” or skipping your college classes, or going to a party you’re not comfortable with, and the list goes on.
-These are situations some of our friends push us into.
+Yes, peer pressure is a thing, and in those tension-filled moments it shows us who we are as people, and helps us realize if our friends are looking out for us.
+For example, going to a party and drinking an alcoholic drink or spiked beverage, or taking puffs of weed just for “fun,” or skipping your college classes, or going to a party you’re not comfortable with, and the list goes on.
 So, let’s be clear, college is mainly for education.

 You’re there to prepare yourself to be a contributing member to society, those new and wonderful experiences will come, so don’t rush them.
-Next you have the right to tell your friends, “NO.” True friends don’t guilt trip you to break your values, and you don’t have to earn anyone’s love.
+Next, you have the right to tell your friends, “NO.” True friends don’t guilt trip you to break your values, and you don’t have to earn anyone’s love.
 Not even the childhood friends you loved since preschool.
 Period.
 “No” means “no” and if you lose face in your friend’s eyes then know they have lost some face in yours.
-You are who you are and more importantly you are God’s child.
-At the end of the day, His love for you will never change, so if you feel lonely or upset over a peer pressure situation, take heart in knowing some friendships can be saved and others may need to be lost.
+You are who you are, and more importantly, you are God’s child.
+His love for you will never change, so if you feel lonely or upset over a peer pressure situation, take heart in knowing some friendships can be saved and others may be lost.
 Because God loves you and He will never stop loving you.
-His love is abundant and if your friends make you feel bad for not coming along, then trust and believe God can and will replace those who want you to participate in evil doing or actions that disrupt your convictions.
+His love is abundant and if your friends make you feel bad for not coming along, then trust and believe God can and will replace those who want you to participate in evil-doing or actions that disrupt your convictions.